Q | Overview

 These are fantastic resources, but often overwhelming for undergraduate students and so they turn to Google and Wikipedia for all their research needs.

-Deliberate Practice: Helping students construct knowledge
+Deliberate Practice: help students construct knowledge

 Inside Q students will find modules to help them practice and become academic writers.
 These modules, tightly integrated into Microsoft Word and Google Chrome, are optional for the institution.
 Click a screenshot below to get a larger view and flip through the user experience.